Don’t Pay for Dirty Water is an autonomous campaign of individuals who want clean water.

 WITHHOLD PAYMENT OF THE SEWERAGE/WASTEWATER PART OF YOUR WATER BILL

 Find out below how to do this quickly and with as little risk as possible – they can never cut off your water supply.
 You are not alone – we are stronger together.
-Hundreds are already boycotting – let’s get to 10,000!
+Thousands are already boycotting – let’s get to 10,000!

 Join the Boycott